cxl-micron-reskit/famfs/markdown/famfs-cli-reference.md

 famfs creat: Create a file in a famfs file system

-This testing tool allocates and creates a file of a specified size.
+This tool allocates and creates files.

 Create a file backed by free space:
     famfs creat -s <size> <filename>